8 Useful Commands to Monitor Swap Space Usage in Linux

 On most distributions of Linux, it is recommended that you set swap space when installing the operating system.
 The amount of swap space you can set for your Linux system may depend on the architecture and kernel version.

-How do I check Swap space usage in Linux?
+How Do I Check Swap Space Usage in Linux?

 We shall look at different commands and tools that can help you to monitor your swap space usage in your Linux systems as follows:

-1. Using the swapon Command
+1. Using swapon Command – Check Swap Usage

-To view all devices marked as swap in the /etc/fstab file you can use the --all option.
+To view all devices marked as a swap in the /etc/fstab file you can use the --all option.
 Though devices that are already working as swap space are skipped.

 # swapon --all